About arc42

 Stimulus

-Provides registration details via the Web Frontend
+Provides registration details via the Web Frontend; later requests their match history

 Artifact